 When deciding on the inspection company to inspect your new home, I offer these four recommendations.

 1. How long has your company been in business?
-Anything less than 3 years is a point against the company, 3-10 years is a neutral, and anything above 10 years is a positive.
+Anything less than 3 years is a point against the company, 3-10 years is neutral, and anything above 10 years is a positive.

 2. Do you offer an on-site computerized report with color digital photos, with a summary page with the items in need of repair broken down by systems such as electrical, plumbing, appliances, etc.?
 Receiving the report that night or even tomorrow means you have to wait for the information that you need to make crucial decisions.
 Not good.